It'll storm right in and blow you away with a punishing deluge of wittery. And thatsucks.

 And in this strip, Elan's fight with his father turns into a pun-off, with Tarquin combating Elan's fencing puns with offspring puns.
 Turns out, an opponent can nullify the Dashing Swordsman class's attack bonus with a well-timed counter-pun.
 Tarquin knows this because it turns out he and Elan's mentor are old rivals.

 Erfworld runs on puns (HA!).
-From the titular city of Gobwin Knob, to Prince Ansom, to barbarian heroine Jillian Zamussels, to the Knights In Stanley's Service.
+From the titular city of Gobwin Knobnote "knob goblin" (Google it), to Prince Ansomnote "handsome", to barbarian heroine Jillian Zamusselsnote "jillions of muscles", to the Knights In Stanley's Servicenote reference to the band KISS, with facepaint in their colors.
 If a name or dialogue bit isn't a pun, it's probably a pop culture Shout-Out.

 8-Bit Theater had a villain being killed by Black Mage's heart-attack-inducingly horrible pun.